Firewar2015/collectionentropy/README.md

 or video<br>
 https://www.youtube.com/watch?v=fTMPq3Ti1OU<br>

-Adress http://localhost/ can be used to check the succes of installation.<br>
+Address http://localhost/ can be used to check the success of installation.<br>

 <b>Step 2, download the project with the link <a href="https://github.com/Firewar2015/collectionentropy/archive/refs/heads/master.zip">GitHub</a> </b><br>